tinuzz/wp-plugin-trackserver/readme.txt

 = Requirements =

-Trackserver requires PHP 7.3 or newer and it needs both DOMDocument and SimpleXML extensions installed.
+Trackserver requires PHP 8.0 or newer and it needs the intl, DOMDocument and SimpleXML extensions enabled.

 = Credits =